 I don’t like being a manager or a life coach because I feel like it is diminishing me as a person.

 I feel like clients and staff members and conventional organizations are constantly zapping me of my time, my energy and my potential.

 77. It has served its purpose as a final project

 Not Your Average Life Coach has taken everything I learned in my Leadership and Management concentration and provided me with a sandbox in which I have honed my skills as a leader and a manager.

 My life coaching side hustle has given me 4 years’ experience of being a life coach, being a web developer and of building my own business.

-Ultimately, I have come to understand myself better and now possess a laser sharp focus of my career direction moving forwards.
+Ultimately, I have come to understand myself better and now possess a clearer focus of my career direction moving forwards.